Quplet/Qu-Enchantments/readme.md

 This mod uses [Cloth Config](https://modrinth.com/mod/cloth-config) by Shedaniel for the configuration system.

-Thanks to [E_Leven](https://www.instagram.com/evan_cdg/) for all the textures I requested made (Hot Obsidian Block and the Rune textures).
+Thanks to [E_Leven](https://www.instagram.com/evan_cdg/) for all the textures I requested made (Hot Obsidian Block and Rune textures and web graphics).

 ## 📜 License

 Copyright 2022 Quplet, Apache License 2.0.
 Please credit if you use or distribute my work.

+For the web graphics, Copyright 2023 E_Leven, All Rights Reserved.